 1. Pinecones and Holly

 Pinecones and holly branches can be scattered across a porch or woven into wreaths and garlands for a very traditional, wintery feel.
+You can pair them with faux pinecone picks, holly sprigs, or artificial red berry stems to enhance your arrangements without worrying about them drying out.

 2. Evergreen Branches and Boughs